 Home to the largest and most comprehensive undergraduate Spanish program in the Southeast, our department is unique.
 We have a dynamic, engaged faculty whose expertise spans the spectrum from linguistics and translation to literature and film.

-❱❱ We offer a variety of studyabroad programs in Havana, Cuba; Trujillo, Spain; Santiago, Chile and Buenos Aires, Argentina; Costa Rica, Panama, Peru and Spain.
+❱❱ We offer a variety of study abroad programs in Cuba; Trujillo, Spain; Santiago, Chile and Buenos Aires, Argentina.

-❱❱ Recent graduates have entered careers in medicine, education, counseling and journalism.
+❱❱ Recent graduates have entered careers in medicine, education, law, business, financial services, counseling and journalism.

 ❱❱ Students can live in the Casa Hispana for an on-campus immersion experience.